ACROSS THEIR MANY ISLANDS

 “These archipelagos must encounter each other because, across their many islands, interdependence and difference coexist – and, in this way, they carry the energy that is necessary for our whole globe, our whole world.
 We might currently believe that this energy derives from military or economic force, but that is not so.
 It lies in the ideas and the poetics of how we organise the world…They open us to a sea of wandering: to ambiguity, to fragility, to drifting, which is not the same as futility.”

-The work focused on bodies and vessels, explorations of the singular/individual and the universal/diverse.
-They are explorations of the neurodivergent, and neurodiverse, experiences of interiority and interconnectedness with the more-than-human world – they float alone or in groups, are intertwined with each other or with their surrounding environment.
-Their creation includes inks made from plants foraged in marginal urban areas – pieces of land which are ex-industrial, liminal, in danger of development at any time – and from plants considered weeds and shrubs growing independently in nooks and crevices, not sanctioned or acceptable but habitually tidied away, cleared.
+Their creation includes inks made from plants foraged in marginal urban areas – pieces of land which are ex-industrial, and liminal in their state of danger from human development at any time – and from plants considered weeds and shrubs growing independently in nooks and crevices, not sanctioned or acceptable but habitually tidied away, cleared.

 Work for the also project also included installation, assemblages, artist’s books and zines.

 My interest is in transversal openings, gyres, hinges, connection and pattern.
-My readings were in neurodiversity theory, experience and poetics, process philosophy, complexity, and indigenous ontology and art.
+My readings were in the neurodiversity paradigm, process philosophy, complexity, and indigenous ontology and contemporary art.
 The dark side of exploring these interests is learning about human histories and realities of othering, eugenics and colonialism.

 Reading, researching, dreaming…key texts